Lament (Chapter 1)

 Her Story

-Every person on this planet has to live with themselves.
-And, most likely, the vast majority of people believe that they are rational and their actions justified.
-Rita was no different.
-She didn’t believe that she was a cold-hearted, spiteful woman.
+Believe it or not, Rita didn’t believe that she was a cold-hearted, spiteful woman.
 How do I know?
 She wrote five now-out-of-print books in which she detailed and explained some of her actions.
-The rest of her true story was pieced together through interviews with her survivors and relatives, along with extensive historical research.
-That goal was accomplished early in 2026.
+The rest of her true story was pieced together through interviews with her relatives, reading what her brother wrote, help from an awesome genealogist, a research trip to the places she lived, and extensive historical research.
+That goal was accomplished by May of 2026.

 Wait for it!